Jacobbidmead/Jacobbidmead/README.md

 🎨 I love to create engaging and user-friendly interfaces, I thrive on bringing designs to life with clean and efficient code.

-🦾 My programming journey started with Haiku Academys Full Stack Web Development Bootcamp, which i graduated in October 2022.
+🦾 My programming journey started with Haiku Academys Full Stack Web Development Bootcamp, which I graduated in October 2022.

 💻  I've worked on a variety of personal projects, from single-page applications to more complex full stack apps.
 You can view my work on [my website](https://jacobbidmead.com/).